mkawalec/monad-blog/posts/2016-04-30-barbed-wire.md

     fmap f (Mul a a) = Mul (f a) (f a)

-So by applying `f` with `fmap` we unpack a level out of a functor, apart from the `Const` case where we return the thing itself.
-The reason for passing `i` through is that `fmap` has type `a -> b`, but the type of `i` is always `Int`, so we can't match the types in general.
+So by applying `f` with `fmap` we unpack a level out of a functor, apart from the `Const` case, where we return the thing itself.
+The reason for passing `i` through is that `fmap` has type `a -> b`, but the type of `i` is always `Int`, so we cannot match the types in general.

 Our good old functor laws are